cdapio/cdap/cdap-docs/reference-manual/source/faq.rst

 .. rubric:: What Version of Node.JS is Required by CDAP?

-The version of Node.js must be v0.8.16 or greater.
+The version of Node.js must be from v0.8.16 through v0.10.36.

 Hadoop